fac30sb/discord-chatbot--Oleg/README.md

 ## 4. Set up slash commands

+Slash commands in Discord are special commands that start with a forward slash (/) and allow users to perform various pre-defined actions or invoke specific features

 1. Create a folder and modules with slash commands and set up the export

     **[https://github.com/fac30/discord-chatbot--Oleg-Loza/tree/main/commands/utility](https://github.com/fac30/discord-chatbot--Oleg-Loza/tree/main/commands/utility)**